-- 1) No student may be added to a course after the equivalent of 2 weeks beyond the official start date of the course.
-This date will be published in the Academic Calendar (Last Day for Drop/Adds). - 2) If the instructor has an attendance policy, the absences incurred between the official start date of the course and the enrollment of the student will not be counted against the student. - 3) Any assignments missed must be completed no later than 4 weeks beyond the official start date of the course.
+- No student may be added to a course after the equivalent of 2 weeks beyond the official start date of the course.
+This date will be published in the Academic Calendar (Last Day for Drop/Adds).
+If the course is an 8-week online course, no student may be added after the first 3 days. - 2) If the instructor has an attendance policy, the absences incurred between the official start date of the course and the enrollment of the student will not be counted against the student. - 3) Any assignments missed must be completed no later than the equivalent of 4 weeks beyond the official start date of the course.